Why should I volunteer?

 Can I volunteer if I’m under 16?

-Unfortunately, due to insurance limitations we are only able to allow over 16s to volunteer with Teenage Cancer Trust.
+Unfortunately, due to insurance limitations we are only able to allow people aged 16+ to volunteer with Teenage Cancer Trust.
 However, there are other ways you can get involved, one way is to fundraise for us.

 How much time do I have to give?